 40. ZZ Plant (Zamioculcas zamiifolia)

-ZZ plants produce upright stalks from a large potato-shaped rhizome underground.
-These plants have smooth, glossy dark green leaves and are extremely hardy.
+ZZ plants produce upright stalks from a sizeable potato-shaped rhizome underground.
+These plants have smooth, glossy, dark green leaves and are incredibly hardy.
 ZZ plants grow best in partial shade or bright indirect light but can handle full shade if necessary.